 #Writers make the world go round

 So what are reviews for?
 I think they fulfill various functions.
 Firstly, they help other readers decide whether a book is for them.
-A slew of interesting and varied reviews (by this I mean at least a cogent paragraph not just: 'Ooh, I sooo love this book'/'I didn't get further than page 5') help one to decide whether to download/buy.
+A slew of interesting and varied reviews (by this I mean at least 2 cogent paragraphs of analysis, not just: 'Ooh, I sooo love this book'/'I didn't get further than page 5' help one to decide whether to download/buy.
 Or conversely, whether not to waste your time.
 We are all time-poor.
 Reviews are therefore an aid to connecting the reader to the right book.

 As a writer, I find reviews of my own books useful as a gauge to measure whether or not I am hitting the reader satisfaction button.
 Are they enjoying the story?
 Do they get it?
 Can they follow the plot?
 If not, how can I improve the reading experience for them in the next book.
 Reviews are also a personal encouragement - the writer's lot is an isolated lot most of the time.
 It is good to receive a little praise for one's efforts, especially when the serendipitous happens: a reader finds a whole new layer of meaning that had never occurred to me.
 Reviews can be a writer's best learning tool, if you let them.